yassineELMAAZOUZ/Projet-Barrieres-Exotiques/README.md

 Our implementation confirms the results of the paper [https://arxiv.org/pdf/1708.01544.pdf] by X. Allamigeon, P. Benchimol, S. Gaubert and M. Joswig .

+The code is available in maple and julia.